Sylius/Sylius/docs/getting-started-with-sylius/custom-business-logic.rst

                         form_type: App\Form\Type\ParcelShippingCalculatorType
                     }

 That's it!
-You should now be able to select your shipping calculator during the creation or edition of shipping method.
+You should now be able to select your shipping calculator during the creation or edition of a shipping method.

 .. image:: /_images/getting-started-with-sylius/shipping-calculator.png
     :scale: 55%